magnASCII.io Simone Magnaschi

 Does it belong in the application or domain layer? — Matthias Noback - Blog

 Where should it go?
-If you're one of those people who make a separation between an application and a domain layer in their code base (like I do), then a question you'll often have is: does this service go in the application or in the domain layer?
-It sometimes makes you wonder if the distinction bet
+If you’re one of those people who make a separation between an application and a domain layer in their code base (like I do), then a question you’ll often have is: does this service go in the application or in the domain layer?
+It sometimes makes you wonder if the distinction between these layers is superficial after all.
+I’m not going to write again about what the layers mean, but here is how I decide if a service goes into Application or Domain:

 Tags: #programming